Estate Planning Attorney in Cary

 Last Will and Testament

-A last will outlines your wishes for asset distribution and appoints guardians for minor children.
-We ensure your will is legally sound to prevent inheritance disputes.
+A last will can outline your wishes for asset distribution, appoint guardians for minor children, and minimize inheritance disputes.

 A living trust manages assets during your lifetime and beyond, offering tax advantages and helping avoid probate court for a seamless transfer.